-All students who complete at least 50 hours of pro bono service receive a Dean's Certificate of Recognition and receive special recognition at graduation.
+All students who complete at least 50 hours of pro bono service receive a Dean's Certificate of Recognition and all students who complete at least 250 hours receive Pro Bono Honors.
+These students also all receive special recognition at graduation.
 In addition, the graduating student completing the most pro bono hours receives a special Award of Excellence.

 Law School Public Interest Programs